Sidney Cooke: Operation Orchid

 While in prison, Cooke reportedly boasted of his ring killing "about fifteen" children to cellmates.
 Members of the ring also reportedly made references to killing Lewis, whose murder was at this point still unsolved but of which detectives on the Swift enquiry were already aware.
 One prisoner, Ian Gabb, felt so disgusted by the confessions that he volunteered to give information to the authorities.
 Police set up Operation Orchid to further investigate murders that could be linked to the ring.

 Gabb informed police that a ring member named Lennie Smith had been involved in the group's murders along with Cooke.
 Police subsequently put Smith under surveillance, and he was soon arrested for indecent assault on a child in a public toilet.
 Gabb also provided detectives with maps he had drawn based on the descriptions of where the ring members claimed they had buried their victims, to which police responded by searching several sites of interest.
 Operation Orchid officers eventually solved the then unsolved murders of Tildesley and Lewis after Bailey formally confessed.
 Gabb volunteered to remain in prison longer than his own sentence to continue assisting the police, and was later rewarded by being given a reduced sentence.

 Appeal and parole

 Cooke's sentence for the manslaughter of Swift was reduced to sixteen years on appeal in 1989, and he was paroled nine years later in April 1998.
 He told an appeals court that Bailey was the ringleader of the gang.
-Cooke's parole caused huge public outrage, which was exacerbated by a plan to move him to a hostel near two schools, and the fact that Cooke himself admitted that he might re-offend if he was released.
+Cooke's parole caused huge public outrage, which was exacerbated by a plan to move him to a hostel near two schools, and that he admitted that he might re-offend if he was released.
 While in prison, Cooke refused to take part in any rehabilitation sessions.
 Police refused to disclose the location to which he was to be moved, smuggling him out of prison to avoid a vigil for his victims.
 For the next nine months, Cooke lived in a suite of cells at Yeovil police station at his own request, rarely venturing out in public.